Connect with us

 Not only that, the avowed anti-tax Reeves levied a tax on hospitals to cover the state match to draw down the welfare — er — Medicaid money.

-If you’re playing along at home, it’s hard to scan, but this appears to be his overall tack: Federal dollars are bad, if they go to poor, struggling Mississippians (of which there are many, and, just doing some napkin math, many vote Republican).
+If you’re playing along at home, it’s hard to scan, but this appears to be his overall tack: Federal dollars are bad, if they go to help poor, struggling Mississippians (of which there are many, and, just doing some napkin math, many vote Republican).
 But federal dollars are good if they go to businesses or institutions or, really, anything besides said poor folk.

 READ MORE: ‘Moral imperative’: House overwhelmingly passes Mississippi Medicaid expansion

-Reeves recently boasted at a press conference of the state receiving more than $1 in federal money to expand internet service, that he wanted Mississippi to receive not only its fair share of the federal largesse, but “more than our fair share.”
+Reeves recently boasted at a press conference of the state receiving more than $1 billion in federal money to expand internet service, that he wanted Mississippi to receive not only its fair share of the federal largesse, but “more than our fair share.”

-But Mississippi — perennially at or near the top of the list of most federally dependent states — accepting federal money to address our at or near the highest rates of infant mortality, maternal mortality, early mortality in general, amputations from diabetes, lack of doctors … well, that’s just wrong.
+But Mississippi — perennially at or near the top of the list of most federally dependent states — accepting federal money to address our having at or near the highest rates of infant mortality, maternal mortality, early mortality in general, amputations from diabetes, lack of doctors … well, that’s just wrong.

 Republicans House Speaker Jason White and Medicaid Chairwoman Missy McGee last week after shepherding an expansion bill through the House struck a chord.